 5. Recruit social ambassadors.

-If you need some help getting your message out on social media, ask your most loyal and engaged donors to serve as social ambassadors on #GivingTuesday.
+If you need help getting your message out on social media, ask your most loyal and engaged donors to serve as social ambassadors on GivingTuesday.

 Provide them with some content and ask them to post to their page on behalf of your organization.
 The people in their network probably have some of the same motivations as your donors.
 So, this can be a great way to find new supporters who fit your ideal donor profile.